KIF: A Wikidata-Based Framework for Integrating Heterogeneous Knowledge Sources: Related Work

-There are three classes of work related to KIF\@.
 First, there are the ontology-based data access (OBDA) systems~\cite{Xiao-G-2018}.
-These are systems such as Ontop~\cite{Xiao-G-2020} which, given a mapping between a data source and target ontology, are able to evaluate over the data source (first-order) queries written in terms of the ontology.
-In practice, the data source is a relational database, the ontology is written in a DL-Lite~\cite{Calvanese-D-2007} based language (e.g., OWL~2 QL), the query language is SPARQL, and query answering is done under the SPARQL~1.1 entailment regime~\cite{Xiao-G-2018}.
-Also, OBDA usually means virtual access: data are not actually extracted from the database to populate the ontology's A-Box; instead the SPARQL query is transformed into an SQL query on-the-fly and evaluated over the database.
-(To be feasible, the resulting SQL query might need to be heavily optimized, as the transformation from SPARQL often leads to a blow-up in size~\cite{Gu-Z-2022}.)
+These are systems such as Ontop~\cite{Xiao-G-2020} which, given a mapping between a data source and target ontology, are able to evaluate over the data source queries written in terms of the ontology.
+In ODBA, the data source is a relational database, the ontology is written in a DL-Lite~\cite{Calvanese-D-2007} language (e.g., OWL~2 QL), the query language is SPARQL, and query evaluation is done under the SPARQL~1.1 entailment regime~\cite{Xiao-G-2018}.
+Also, OBDA usually means virtual access: the SPARQL query is transformed into an SQL query on-the-fly and evaluated over the database.
+(To be feasible, the SQL query needs to be heavily optimized, as the transformation from SPARQL often leads to a blow-up in size~\cite{Gu-Z-2022}.)

-Different from OBDA systems, KIF targets SPARQL (not SQL) endpoints.
-It fixes both the target syntax and vocabulary to those of Wikidata, and does not attempt to perform any kind of reasoning on its own.
-Also, at least at the level of the KIF API, it does not attempt to provide an interface for arbitrary queries.
-Instead, in the spirit of linked data fragments~\cite{Verborgh-R-2014} and TPF~\cite{Verborgh-R-2016}, it provides a lightweight filter interface which can be used reliably by applications.
+Different from OBDA systems, KIF fixes the target syntax and (possibly) the vocabulary to those of Wikidata.
+Although it doesn't attempt to do any kind of reasoning on its own, its SPARQL store can be used seamlessly with any reasoning-enabled endpoint.
+Also, KIF doesn't attempt to provide an interface for arbitrarily complex queries.
+The \code{filter()} method, in particular, was inspired by the work on linked data fragments~\cite{Verborgh-R-2014} and TPF~\cite{Verborgh-R-2016}.
+It is a lightweight filtering interface which can be used reliably by applications.

 Another thing that distinguishes the KIF from OBDA systems is that the latter largely ignore the problem of query federation~\cite{Gu-Z-2022}.
 (One notable exception is Squerall~\cite{Mami-M-N-2019}.)
-That said, OBDA systems such as Ontop do play an important part in KIF's architecture, namely, enabling the framework to interface with relational databases.
+That said, OBDA systems such as Ontop can be used to enable KIF to interface with relational databases, as illustrated in Section~\ref{sec:use-case-and-evaluation}.